T

 +

-No, you should not drink tap water in Hoi An.
-Like most places in Vietnam, tap water is not considered safe for consumption.
-Always opt for bottled water, which is readily available and inexpensive throughout the city.
-Many hotels provide complimentary bottled water in rooms for their guests.
+No, you should not drink the tap water in Hội An.
+Like most of Vietnam, the tap water is not considered safe for consumption by international visitors due to potential contaminants.
+Always opt for bottled water, which is widely available and inexpensive.
+Many hotels also provide filtered water dispensers for guests to refill their bottles.